KDABLabs/blog-vscode-template/README.md

 This project is just a template, you can reuse it in your own project.
 You'll need to:
 - copy the .vscode directory
-- copy or create the CMakePresets.json file
+- copy or create the `CMakePresets.json` file
+- copy or create the `CMakeUserPresets.json` file, however, do not commit it to your git repo, add it to .gitignore.
-- copy the qt6.natvis file
+- copy the qt6.natvis file, if using the `MSVC` compiler